 2. The Importance vs Satisfaction Framework

 It’s a great framework to decide what problem to tackle in order to build a successful product.

 It’s obvious that you don’t build a product for needs that aren’t important to customers.
 In addition, you also don’t want to build a product for the top-right quadrant.
-Consider the desktop application Excel, it’s targeted to important need of the customer, and its satisfaction score is also high.
-That’s why it’s tough to compete in these segment.
+Consider the desktop application Excel, it’s targeted to an important need of the customer, and its satisfaction score is also high.
+That’s why it’s tough to compete in these segments.

 Space where a need is really important, and satisfaction is low is the most attractive segment.
 Uber targeted similar segment.
 People need a taxi, but they weren’t happy with all the hassles associated with the taxi business.